Parsoa/SVDSS/README.md

 ![C/C++ CI](https://github.com/Parsoa/PingPong/workflows/C/C++%20CI/badge.svg)

-# Sample-specific string detection from accurate long reads
+# SVDSS: Structural Variant Discovery from Sample-specific Strings

+SVDSS is a novel method for discovery of structural variants in accurate long reads (e.g PacBio HiFi) using sample-specific strings (SFS)

 Efficient computation of A-specific string w.;.t. a set {B,C,...,Z} of other long reads samples.
 A A-specific string is a string which occurs only in sample A and not in the others.